MIPoPS can digitize the following analog videotape formats:

 - access copy

-- Archival Information Packages (AIP) ready for ingest into a digital asset manager
+- Archival Information Packages (AIP) ready for ingest into a digital asset management system

 - public access via MIPoPS’ Internet Archive Collection page